Richard L. Rubens, Ph.D.

 Clinical Psychology Department, Teachers

-Columbia University, New York, N.Y.
+College, Columbia University, New York, N.Y.

-1985 - 1989 Faculty, Postgraduate Center
+1985 - 1989 Faculty,

-1987 - 1988 Visiting Faculty, Westchester
+1987 - 1988 Visiting Faculty,

-1980 - 1983 Supervising Psychologist, Clinical
+1980 - 1983 Supervising Psychologist,

-Psychology Internship Program, Psychiatric
+Clinical Psychology Internship Program, Psychiatric Institute, Columbia

-Columbia University, New York, N.Y.
+University, New York, N.Y.

 1978 - 1984 Adjunct Assistant Professor,